Network News - November

 Early submission before the cut-off date is welcome and can be started immediately.

-As part of HIPPY Australia's reporting requirements to the Department of Social Services, all HIPPY Providers are required to complete an Annual Statement of Safeguarding Compliance.
+As part of HIPPY Australia's reporting requirements to the Department of Social Services, all HIPPY providers are required to complete an Annual Statement of Safeguarding Compliance.
 This statement must be completed by your CEO (or an authorised delegate with written notification) and certifies that your organisation was compliant with its safeguarding obligations during the preceding year.

 Further information about safeguarding obligations can be found in Sections 14 and 15 of your HIPPY Sublicence and Funding Agreement (2023-2025)